eazyapp-tech/engg-assignments/mobile-android-issue.md

 If needed, you can also use the example app provided in this repository for reference: [flutter_dynamic_icon](https://github.com/eazyapp-tech/flutter_dynamic_icon)

+### Flutter Package Reference

+To explore implementing dynamic app icon functionality, you may refer to the following Flutter package:

+- **flutter_dynamic_icon:** This package provides utilities to change the launcher icon dynamically in a Flutter application.
+You can explore this package for inspiration or leverage its features for your Android application development task.

+### Documentation

+1. **Build Instructions:** Provide clear instructions on how to build and run the Android application on various devices and emulators.
+Include any necessary dependencies or configurations.

+2. **Usage Guidelines:** Explain to users how they can utilize the dynamic app icon change feature within the application.

+### Submission Guidelines

+1. **Repository Creation:** Create a new repository on GitHub or GitLab to host your project.

+2. **Code Implementation:** Implement the specified features in the Android application codebase.

+3. **Repository Submission:** Share the repository link with us for evaluation.

+## Evaluation Criteria

+- **Functionality:** Ensure that the Android application functions as expected, allowing users to select and apply app icons dynamically.

 ## Additional Notes

-This issue primarily stems from the dynamic alteration of the package name conflicting with the Cashfree SDK's expectations.
-By carefully managing the package name change process and ensuring proper activity declaration, this issue can likely be mitigated effectively.

-## Submission Guidelines

-- Create a new repository on GitHub or GitLab to host your project.
-- Complete the technical task following the requirements outlined above.
-- Provide clear instructions on how to build and run the application.
-- Share the repository link with us for evaluation.

-Feel free to use any third-party libraries or frameworks you find appropriate to accomplish the task.
-Focus on demonstrating your ability to develop a robust and efficient Android application that effectively handles data-heavy operations and delivers an exceptional user experience.
-Good luck!
+- Feel free to use any third-party libraries or frameworks that facilitate the implementation of the required features.

----